mrcorreoweb/RESTful/README.md

-# 🚀 Learning APIs in Django
+# 🚀 Same API in Django in 9 different ways

-This project demonstrates the implementation of a Django RESTful API using different approaches across multiple Git branches.
+This project demonstrates the implementation of a Django RESTful API using 9⃣️ different approaches across multiple Git branches.
 Each branch offers the same functionality but implemented in a distinct way.

 The main goal is to create an API that returns JSON responses for two entities: 📚 **Books** and ✍️ **Writers**.

 ## API endpoints